Nautilus International’s members are at the heart of the Union’s governance structure. Here’s some information about how it all works.

 Our governing Council ensures Nautilus International is run according to the resolutions passed at branch conferences and General Meetings.

 The Council members are serving maritime and inland waterways professionals.
-They serve a four-year term and meet four times a year in the UK and Netherlands.
+They serve a five-year term and meet three times a year in the UK and Netherlands.
 There are 32 elected members: 23 from the UK, eight from the Netherlands and one from Switzerland, plus the general secretary.

 The Council delegates some of its governance work to specialist committees, which focus on implementing particular areas of Union policy.
 These committee members must also be elected members of the Council (except in the case of the Nautilus Welfare Fund Committee, which draws some of its members from industry and from retired members).